Nicolas Mahut celebrates French Open title in adorable moment with son; watch video

 — Roland-Garros (@rolandgarros) 9 June 2018

-Meanwhile, after losing the match against Juan Martin Del Potro, Mahut hinted That His French Open Singles Career May Be Over.
+Meanwhile, after losing the match against Juan Martin Del Potro in singles, Mahut had hinted that his French Open career may just be over.
 “Towards the end, I wanted to savor the game a bit,” Mahut said.
 “It could be my last match here, and that’s why I wanted to really enjoy the last minutes.”

-“We don’t know what’s going to happen,” Mahut said.
+“We don’t know what’s going to happen,” the Frenchman stated.
 “The season is a long one.
-I can come back, but [my ranking] could fall.” ubitennis.net
+I can come back, but [my ranking] could fall.”

 Retweeted NBC Sports (@NBCSports):